OneOhio Recovery Foundation

 On March 27, 2007, Smitherman was elected president of the Cincinnati Chapter of the NAACP.
 During his term the chapter's membership increased 600% from 500 to 3,000 members and the chapter's debt was eliminated.

 Christopher was reelected to Cincinnati City Council in 2011.
 He ran on a platform of balancing the budget, properly funding police and fire, and fixing the city's pension.
 He went on to win reelection in both 2013 and 2017.
-On December 13, 2017, Christopher was appointed as the Vice Mayor.
+In 2017, Christopher was appointed as the Vice Mayor.
 Smitherman was also chosen to serve on the Cincinnati Planning Commission.
-Christopher serves as Chair of the Law and Public Safety Committee and the Economic Growth and Zoning Committee.
+Christopher served as Chair of the Law and Public Safety Committee and the Economic Growth and Zoning Committee.

 Christopher remains passionate about advocating for treatment of addiction and substance abuse and he continues to fight the spread of drug use within our communities.